Rising gas cost could spell more coal use as spread narrows

 The indicator expresses how high EUA prices would need to be to incentivize gas power generation rather than coal power generation.

-This means that gas-fired power plants are set to remain switched-off in all hours where enough coal-fired capacity available to replace it, he added.
+This means that gas-fired power plants are set to remain switched off in all hours where enough coal-fired capacity is available to replace it, he added.

-For the coming fall and winter months, temperatures could also draw gas away from the power sector and towards residential heating demand.
+For the coming fall and winter months, temperatures could also draw gas away from the power sector and toward residential heating demand.

 "Only in the case of a very warm winter combined with renewed bullishness on the carbon permits would we expect the spread to narrow and some efficient gas-fired plants replacing older coal units in the mix," Rothenberg said.